kreeedit/KONI/README.md

 imitations, and formulaic echoes across ancient and Byzantine Greek — built for the realities of a heavily inflected, dialectally varied language.

-> **Read this first:** KONI touches sources with *very different* legal status.
-> What it may redistribute, what it only builds locally, and what is off-limits
-> are spelled out in **[License & data provenance](#-license--data-provenance)**.
-> That section is not an afterthought — it is the difference between a tool you
-> can publish and one you can only run privately.
+⚠️ Read this first: KONI touches sources with very different legal status (from MIT and CC BY-SA to copyrighted/restricted materials like the TLG).
+What it may redistribute, what it only builds locally, and what is off-limits are spelled out in the NOTICE file.
+That file is not an afterthought — it is the difference between a tool you can publish and one you can only run privately.

 ---